 Your health care cards, payment methods and of course your diary in case you need further appointments (let’s hope you’re fixed first go though !)

 A smile and positive attitude !!
 Not getting down about your injury will help your recovery.
-Smile because you have found a clinic that will care for you, give you that personal touch and most of all, have back to normal life as soon as possible.
+Smile because you have found a clinic that will care for you, give you that personal touch and most of all, have you back to normal life as soon as possible.